thedzy/defaultSearch/README.md

         Accept wildcard characters?  false

     -direct [<SwitchParameter>]
-        When using the Cortana search go direct to url and bypass bing (for credit in the search) ex. https://www.bing.com/WS/redirect/?q=bing&url=aHR0cHM6Ly9lbi53aWt...
+        Applies and stores when using the -install flag When using the Cortana search go direct to url and bypass bing (for credit in the search) ex. https://www.bing.com/WS/redirect/?q=bing&url=aHR0cHM6Ly9lbi53aWt...
         vs